-By this I mean that the different sections were not subdivided and labeled as you normally see in libraries and indeed most books stores.
-For example the cooking section had lots of books, and they were in sections such as desserts, Italian etc, but they were not labeled as such.
+By this, I mean that the different sections were not subdivided and labelled as you normally see in libraries and indeed most books stores.
+For example, the cooking section had lots of books, and they were in sections such as desserts, Italian etc, but they were not labelled as such.
 So, you have to go through all the many shelves of books to find the section you want.
 Just some simple labelling would be really helpful.

 Overall, this is a stunning building and not one to be missed if you are visiting the city.
 We will certainly be making use of it, borrowing books and using their printing facilities and other perks that come with membership, which incidentally is free.